2017 Barcelona attacks: Verdict

 In May 2021, the National Audience court sentenced three members of the jihadist organization which committed the attacks in 2017.
 Two of the accused, Mohamed Houli Chemlal and Driss Oukabir, were sentenced to an upwards of 53 and 46 years in prison respectively, the third, Said Ben Iazza, to 8 years in prison for the crime of collaboration.
 They were also banned from approaching the town of Alcanar, where they prepared the attacks.

 2022 statements by José Manuel Villarejo

 In January 2022, former police commissioner José Manuel Villarejo, appeared to suggest that the Spanish authorities knew of Younes Abouyaaquob's plans ahead of time and used it to hamstring the Catalonian Independence movement, prompting Catalan president Pere Aragonès to call for an investigation.
 Many have dismissed the allegations as a conspiracy theory.

 In popular media

 In 2020, Catalan journalist Anna Teixidor published a book about the attacks titled Sense por de morir: Els silencis del 17-A. The book was published in Spanish and Catalan.

-A three-part docuseries 800 Meters about the attacks and the police investigation was released on Netflix on 25 March 2022.
-The series was directed by Elías León.
+A three-part docuseries 800 Meters about the attacks and the police investigation was released on Netflix on 25 March 2022, and it was directed by Elías León.
+On 4 September 2026 it will be released the drama thriller film Cronos, directed by Fernando González Molina and starring Enric Auquer, Mónica López and Diana Gómez, which is about the investigations following the attack.